 Wear, Wash, Replace: Taking Care of Your Gym Gear

 We’re talking gym shorts, leggings, performance tees, tanks, and the like.
-The lifespan of your apparel depends on each garment's type of material and the manufacturer's specific instructions (which can be found on the tag, the information/price tag, or inside a pocket).
-When it comes to athleticwear, as a general rule, fabric softener diminishes the breathability, water repellency, and wicking ability of performance fabrics — so those items will lose their power within months if you don't care for them properly.
+The lifespan of your apparel depends on each garment's type of material and the manufacturer's specific care instructions (which can usually be found on the tag, the information/price tag, or inside a pocket).
+When it comes to athleticwear, as a general rule, fabric softener diminishes the breathability, water repellency, and wicking ability of performance fabrics — so those benefits will become null and void within months if you don't care for them properly.
 You should line-dry these items as well, when possible.
-As a general rule, if your wife or girlfriend says it’s gotta go, she’s most likely right.
+As a general rule, if your spouse or best workout buddy says it’s gotta go, they're most likely right.

 Worn-down sneakers can result in a lack of support, pain the foot, hip or knee joints, and sometimes even injuries.
-If you're participating in group exercise classes, or high intensity interval training, like 9Round, at least three times a week, figure that you'll probably need to replace your shoes every 9-12 months.
-If you're running five miles three times a week, every 5-8 months is recommended.
+If you're participating in exercise classes, or high-intensity interval training, like 9Round, at least three times a week, figure that you'll probably need to replace your shoes every 9-12 months, minimum.
+If you're running five miles or more three times per week, every 5-8 months is recommended.

 Gloves & Hand Wraps

 We’re looking at you, 9Rounders!
 Here’s the deal, it gets sweaty in those gloves and your hand wraps are the first line of absorption.
 They’re basically the equivalent of wearing socks with your shoes.
-You wouldn’t wear your socks again and again without washing them (right?)
-Your wraps should be washed after every 2-3 uses.
+You wouldn’t wear your socks again and again without washing them (right?).
+Your wraps should be washed after every 2-3 uses, at a minimum.
 Check out this video for tips on easy washing and drying.

 If you notice that no one wants to double up with you, it might be that stench coming from your gloves.
 Show your gloves some love and freshen them up after each use with NO STINK glove deodorizer.
-Just drop this all natural product in your gloves and let it go to work.
-No Stink is good for the life of your gloves, which we recommend be replaced every 6 months of regular use, or after about 80 hard-hitting workouts.
+Just drop this all-natural product in your gloves and let it go to work.
+No Stink is good for the life of your gloves, which we recommend replacing every six months of regular use, or after about 80 hard-hitting workouts.

 At-Home Fitness Equipment

-Do you get your yoga on when you’re not at 9Round?
+Do you get your yoga on, when you’re not at 9Round?
 Or maybe you keep a few things handy for those days when you just can’t get to the gym.
-Below are a couple popular items used for in-home fitness, and signs it may be time to replace them.
+Below are a couple of popular items used for in-home fitness, and signs it may be time to replace them.

 Resistance Bands - Cracked areas or discoloration are red flags; the rubber is wearing down before your eyes and could snap while you're using it.
 Look carefully for signs of wear and rubbing where the band meets the handle.